mcarruth/flickr-portfolio/README.md

 If you run into any issues:
 1. Double-check your Flickr API keys and user ID.
 2. Ensure all files were uploaded to your web host.
-3. Contact your web hosting provider's support for assistance with FTP access or Python configuration.
+3. Contact your web hosting provider's support for assistance with FTP or Python configuration.

 ---